usnistgov/ndn-dpdk/docs/forwarder.md

 The `ndndpdk-ctrl activate-forwarder` command sends a command to the `ndndpdk-svc` service process to activate it as a forwarder.
 This command reads, from standard input, a JSON document that contains forwarder activation parameters.
-The JSON document must conform to the JSON schema `/usr/local/share/ndn-dpdk/forwarder.schema.json`.
+The JSON document must conform to the JSON schema `forwarder.schema.json` (installed in `/usr/local/share/ndn-dpdk` and [available online](https://ndn-dpdk.ndn.today/schema/forwarder.schema.json)).

 If you have prepared the required JSON document (e.g. using the TypeScript definitions, as described below), you can activate the forwarder with: